Key takeaways

 Getting an education has many benefits, but a traditional four-year college is not for everyone.
 College is expensive, time-consuming and, depending on your career goals, may not be necessary to find a well-paying job.

-Many alternatives are available if you want to gain education and experience without attending a four-year college.
+Many alternatives are available if you want to gain education and experience without attending a four-year college or racking up student loan debt.
 Some alternatives include trade or technical school, volunteer work, the military, coding boot camps and apprenticeships.

 Whether you’re taking a gap year, looking to cut out the cost of a college degree or pursuing a specific technical career, there are practical alternatives for every situation.

-Trade schools often offer a hands-on approach rather than a lecture-oriented approach due to the nature of the training.
+A trade school often offers a hands-on approach rather than a lecture-oriented approach due to the nature of the training.
+Common programs you can see in trade schools include welding, culinary arts, carpentry or specific health professions.
+Program lengths vary, but many last between one and two years.
 Plus, many trade occupations offer competitive salaries or rates, and trade students often walk away with less debt and more job security than those with a traditional college degree.

 If you are interested in applying to a trade or technical school but are unsure where to start, Real Work Matters has an online database of trade schools and vocational programs that can help you find the right program for you.